pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 Implementations MAY support variable-length encodings of code points from the following registries:

-* OpenPGP String-to-Key (S2K) Types
-* OpenPGP Signature Types
-* OpenPGP Key and Signature Versions

-Code points used only in subpackets:
+* Registries for code points used only in signature or user attribute subpackets:
     * OpenPGP Reason for Revocation (Revocation Octet)
     * OpenPGP Image Attribute Versions
     * OpenPGP User Attribute Subpacket Types
     * OpenPGP Image Attribute Encoding Format
+* Other registries:
+    * OpenPGP String-to-Key (S2K) Types
+    * OpenPGP Signature Types
+    * OpenPGP Key and Signature Versions

 Variable-length code point encodings MUST only appear in a modern OpenPGP packet sequence, i.e.